wormhole-foundation/wormhole/design/0003_token_bridge.md

 TokenAddress [32]uint8
 // Chain ID of the token
 TokenChain uint16
-// Number of decimals of the token (big-endian uint256) Decimals [32]uint8
+// Number of decimals of the token
+Decimals uint8
 // Symbol of the token (UTF-8)
 Symbol [32]uint8
 // Name of the token (UTF-8)